Skip to content

 Note

-Certain applications use shared memory to share data between processes.
-But the default shared memory segment size is 64M for docker containers, and is not enough for multithreaded applications (Ex.
-Modin*).
-Docker recommends increasing shared memory size using --shm-size.
+Some applications use shared memory to share data between processes.
+The default shared memory segment size for Docker containers is 64MB, which may be insufficient for multithreaded applications (for example, Modin*).
+Increase the shared memory size using --shm-size.

-Find your machine's RENDER and VIDEO group values to enable Intel® Flex/Max GPU.
+Identify your system's RENDER and VIDEO group values to enable Intel® Data Center GPU Flex/Max Series:

 RENDER=$(getent group render | sed -E 's,^render:[^:]*:([^:]*):.*$,\1,')